Citation Entity

 confidence: high

-research_notes: "Primary source from parish register"Locator Object
+notes: "Primary source from parish register"File Organization

 Note: File organization is flexible.
 Entities can be in any .glx file with any directory structure.
 The example below shows one-entity-per-file organization, which is recommended for collaborative projects (better git diffs) but not required.